 Exactly how these pressures - alone and in combination - affect freshwater species and ecosystems is unknown because the Arctic's complexity and size make it difficult to detect and attribute changes.
 In addition, existing freshwater monitoring efforts are often uncoordinated, limiting the ability to efficiently make effective management decisions, despite increasing urgency and pressure to act.

 The Circumpolar Biodiversity Monitoring Program (CBMP) is working with partners across the Arctic to harmonize and enhance long-term freshwater monitoring efforts.
 These efforts are led by a Freshwater Ecosystem Monitoring Group (FEMG).
-The FEMG is currently developing an Arctic Freshwater Biodiversity Plan expected to be released in 2013.
+The FEMG has developed an Arctic Freshwater Biodiversity Plan to guide these efforts.